-- 1. As a Governing Body we well ensure the schools create a culture of safe recruitment and as part of that adopt recruitment procedures that help deter, reject or identify people who might abuse children. - 2.
-Our school WILL follow the procedures set out in Part 3: Safer Recruitment.
-Keeping Children Safe in Education, September 2022.
-This includes ensuring taking up references for each shortlisted candidate before interview and ensuring that at least one member of any appointing panel, including at shortlisting, will have attended safer recruitment training. - 3.
-We are also aware of the additional information contained in KCSiE 2021 regarding updates to safer recruiting at paras: - 213 re use of birth certificates - 229 re when separate barred list checks must be carried out - 237 re clarification re s 128 checks - 242 re how to check prohibitions etc - 262 re clarification of overseas checks . - We will take advice from human resources / legal services where necessary.
+- As a Governing Body we well ensure the schools create a culture of safe recruitment and as part of that adopt recruitment procedures that help deter, reject or identify people who might abuse children. - Our school WILL follow the procedures set out in Part 3: Safer Recruitment.
+Keeping Children Safe in Education, September 2023.
+This includes ensuring taking up references for each shortlisted candidate before interview and ensuring that at least one member of any appointing panel, including at shortlisting, will have attended safer recruitment training. - We recognise that it is good practice to record the details of the member of staff who is safer recruitment trained within the selection process to enable subsequent audit / scrutiny. - We will take advice from human resources / legal services where necessary.